In an all-time low, Boeing wins zero orders and delivers just 13 jets in January

 Airbus won a net total of 117 orders for the A321neo in January.

 Last year in January, Boeing won orders for 45 commercial jets.
-In the past 25 years, going back to the merger with McDonnell Douglas, Boeing has never had no orders in January.
+In the past 25 years, going back to the merger with McDonnell Douglas, Boeing has never had zero orders in January.

 It came closest to zero in 2013, with just a single order placed that January for two 737s.
 Boeing may take solace from the fact that 2013, despite that slow start, turned out to be a boom year for orders.
 The company ended that year with 1,355 net orders, still the second highest tally in the company’s history.